Jessi Slaughter cyberbullying case: Videos

 Leonhardt began making YouTube videos when they were 10 years old, discussing "fashion, clothes and local drama that was happening within the party scene" which were uploaded on their friend's webcam.
-Leonhardt posted their first popular video just before their twelfth birthday in response to two claims made on StickyDrama and MySpace: the first being that they were a victim of rape, and the second being that they were having an underaged sexual relationship with the lead singer of the electronic band Blood on the Dance Floor, a man by the name of Dahvie Vanity (real name Jesus David Torres).
+Leonhardt posted their first popular video just before their twelfth birthday in response to two claims made on StickyDrama and MySpace: the first being that they were a victim of rape, and the second being that they were coerced into a sexual relationship with the lead singer of the electronic band Blood on the Dance Floor, a man by the name of Dahvie Vanity (real name Jesus David Torres).
 The video was eventually linked to by users of 4chan, who then found and distributed Leonhardt's real name, phone number and address.
 Leonhardt also responded to comments that their relationship with Vanity constituted statutory rape with anger.

-The harassment intensified after Leonhardt uploaded a video that included their father, Gene Leonhardt, insulting and threatening the 4chan users that had posted information about Leonhardt, telling them that they had "done goofed", and that:
+The harassment intensified after Leonhardt uploaded a video that included their father, Gene Leonhardt, insulting and threatening the 4chan users that had posted information about Leonhardt, telling them they had "done goofed", and that:

 The video, which was titled "You Dun Goofed Up", received over 1 million views on YouTube in one week.
 Leonhardt's father's reaction made the taunting worse, and the video of his reactions received more views than any of Leonhardt's previous recordings, with several quotes from his speech becoming memes themselves.
 Gene was later arrested in March 2011 for abusing Leonhardt in an argument when he punched them, causing them to have bloody and swollen lips, according to a police report.
 Gene later died from a heart attack while in custody at a police station in early 2011.

 Leonhardt stated that they had lost all of their friends as a result of the harassment.
-Because of the harassment, Leonhardt was placed under police protection, and the family's home under police surveillance.
+Because of the harassment, Leonhardt was placed under police protection, and the family's home was under police surveillance.
 Leonhardt underwent counseling for harassment.
-In a subsequent Good Morning America interview, the family revealed that they have received harassment, including death threats.
-The Marion County, Florida sheriff's department said it was investigating allegations that there were pornographic photos of Leonhardt online.
+In a subsequent Good Morning America interview, the family revealed that they had received harassment, including death threats.
 In retaliation for Gawker's coverage of the case, Gawker experienced a series of DoS attacks attributed to 4chan users.

 Parry Aftab harassment

-After the Good Morning America interview, the television audience was given advice on how to handle cyberbullying (online bullying and harassment) from internet privacy expert Parry Aftab.
+After the Good Morning America interview, the television audience was advised on how to handle cyberbullying (online bullying and harassment) from internet privacy expert Parry Aftab.
 Aftab was subsequently subjected to harassment attributed to 4chan users in the forms of Google bombing false accusations of child sexual assault, the distribution of personal information, threatening telephone calls, and DoS attacks against her websites wiredsafety.org and aftab.com.
 Aftab canceled a follow-up GMA report due to air the next day because of the harassment.